 1. Swap Rice for Quinoa or Cauliflower Rice

-Although often considered a grain, quinoa is actually a seed that contains fat, protein and although it does contain carbohydrates it is relatively low compared to other grains.
+Although often considered a grain, quinoa is actually a seed that contains fat, and protein and although it does contain carbohydrates it is relatively low compared to other grains.
 Compared to white rice, quinoa contains double the protein, coming in at 8 grams per cup as opposed to 4 grams per cup, and is just as easy to cook.
 In addition to quinoa, cauliflower is also a great low-carb swap for white rice.
 Although it may seem a little odd, cauliflower rice is essentially just cauliflower blitzed in a food processor until it resembles rice, and then cooked by steaming it or stir-frying it until tender.
-Not only is it delicious, but cauliflower rice contains almost 90% fewer carbs than white rice and double the fibre making it a great low-carb swap.
+Not only is it delicious, but cauliflower rice contains almost 90% fewer carbs than white rice and double the fiber making it a great low-carb swap.

 2. Swap Spaghetti for Zucchini Noodles or Spaghetti Squash

-Pasta is a favourite dish for many so finding low-carb alternatives can make sticking to your game plan a whole lot easier.
-Although they sound like a lot of work, making zucchini noodles is actually really easy; all you need is a spiralizer, a few minutes and you’ll have zoodles for days that you can easily substitute in your favourite pasta dish.
+Pasta is a favorite dish for many so finding low-carb alternatives can make sticking to your game plan a whole lot easier.
+Although they sound like a lot of work, making zucchini noodles is actually really easy; all you need is a spiralizer, a few minutes and you’ll have zoodles for days that you can easily substitute in your favorite pasta dish.
 However, if zucchini is not your thing, not to worry, spaghetti squash works equally well, if not better.
 Simply cut a spaghetti squash in half, roast it in the oven, and then scrape out the cooked strands out with a fork.
 In addition to being delicious, using zucchini noodles and spaghetti squash is a great way to add more veggies to your diet.

 3. Swap Mashed Potatoes for Cauliflower Mash or Celeriac Mash

-Mashed potatoes are the ultimate comfort food and rightfully so, they are rich, creamy and delicious.
+Mashed potatoes are the ultimate comfort food and rightfully so, they are rich, creamy, and delicious.
 The good news is if you are trying to keep things low-carb there are a ton of delicious swaps that you can make that will hit the comfort food spot!
-Once cooked and mashed, cauliflower easily takes on the consistency of mashed potatoes, and you can easily jazz it up with garlic, herbs and seasonings to your liking.
+Once cooked and mashed, cauliflower easily takes on the consistency of mashed potatoes, and you can easily jazz it up with garlic, herbs, and seasonings to your liking.
 Alternatively, celeriac, also known as celery root, is a root vegetable that can serve as a delicious alternative to mashed potatoes.
 Not only does celeriac contain a quarter of the carbs that potatoes do, but it is also much less expensive than cauliflower making it an ideal low-carb swap.

 4. Swap Roasted Potatoes for Roasted Rutabaga or Roasted Radishes

-If you love the crispy crunchiness of roasted potatoes I highly suggest that you give roasted rutabaga and radishes try!
+If you love the crispy crunchiness of roasted potatoes I highly suggest that you give roasted rutabaga and radishes a try!
 Much like potatoes, rutabaga is a root vegetable, however, it contains half of the carbohydrates making it a great substitute, and it can easily be roasted whole, cubed, sliced, or cut into fries for a simple low-carb side dish.
-Plus, although radishes are most frequently used in salads or eaten raw on their own, once roasted they take on a sweet flavour and tender texture that pairs well with any main course and they contain a small fraction of the carbohydrates found in classic roasted potatoes.
+Plus, although radishes are most frequently used in salads or eaten raw on their own, once roasted they take on a sweet flavor and tender texture that pairs well with any main course and they contain a small fraction of the carbohydrates found in classic roasted potatoes.

 5. Swap Wraps for Collard Wraps or Lettuce Wraps

 By this point, most people have likely heard of swapping tortillas for lettuce wraps, however, collard green wraps may be new to some.
 Since collard greens are quite large in size, they are ideal for wrapping up sandwiches, burgers, tacos, burritos, and pretty much anything else you can think of.
-They can certainly be eaten raw, however, if you find the flavour too bitter you can quickly blanch them in water to help cut the bitterness and provide a more tender texture at the same time.
+They can certainly be eaten raw, however, if you find the flavor too bitter you can quickly blanch them in water to help cut the bitterness and provide a more tender texture at the same time.

 6. Swap Croutons for Nuts or Seeds

-Although they may not seem like much, those croutons in your salad can quickly add up into a couple of slices of bread which is less than ideal if you are trying to watch your carb intake!
+Although they may not seem like much, those croutons in your salad can quickly add up to a couple of slices of bread which is less than ideal if you are trying to watch your carb intake!
 So, if you are looking to add a little crunch to your salad, opt for a handful of nuts and/or seeds instead.
-Raw almonds, walnuts and pecans all work really well, as do pumpkin and sunflower seeds, and if you are looking for a little extra flavour you can also give them a quick roast.
+Raw almonds, walnuts, and pecans all work really well, as do pumpkin and sunflower seeds, and if you are looking for a little extra flavor you can also give them a quick roast.
 Not only do they taste great, but nuts and seeds provide healthy fat and a touch of plant-based protein to any salad.

 7. Swap Bread Crumbs for Ground Almonds or Shredded Coconut

-There is nothing better than the crunchy exterior of breaded chicken and fish, fortunately, there are plenty of low-carb alternatives that you can use in your favourite dishes.
+There is nothing better than the crunchy exterior of breaded chicken and fish, fortunately, there are plenty of low-carb alternatives that you can use in your favorite dishes.
 Almond meal, or ground almonds, is a great low-carb swap for classic “Shake n’ Bake” recipes or oven-baked chicken fingers, as it adheres well to any meat and crisps up well in the oven, or if you are looking for a little island vibe, shredded coconut provides a ton of texture and flavour and works really well on poultry and seafood like in these coconut crusted fish tacos.

 8. Swap Toast for Sweet Potato Toast

 Let’s be honest, finding a complete low-carb alternative to bread is pretty tough, but if you are in a pinch, sweet potato toast can certainly help fill the gap!
 Just as the name implies, sweet potato toast is made by thinly slicing sweet potatoes length-wise and cooking them in a toaster as you would regular toast.
-They may take a little longer to cook than regular toast, but once cooked sweet potato toast provides the perfect texture, sturdiness and crunchiness to hold your favourite toppings in a low-carb way.
+They may take a little longer to cook than regular toast, but once cooked sweet potato toast provides the perfect texture, sturdiness, and crunchiness to hold your favorite toppings in a low-carb way.

 9. Swap Burger Buns for Lettuce Wraps or Mushroom Caps

 The easiest way to do a low-carb burger is just to eat it bunless, but if you want something that you can grab onto, lettuce wraps and mushroom caps both work really well.
-A lettuce wrap is a certainly the simplest swap, although it may be a little juicy to eat, and while a mushroom cap burger may require a little more work, it is definitely worth the effort.
+A lettuce wrap is certainly the simplest swap, although it may be a little juicy to eat, and while a mushroom cap burger may require a little more work, it is definitely worth the effort.
 Although they can technically be eaten raw, portobello mushroom caps are best when grilled, and given they have the same shape as a burger bun they cover a burger very well.